guitargeek/XGBoost-FastForest/README.md

 ### Serialization

-The FastForests can serialized to it's own binary format.
-The binary format exactly reflects the memory layout of the FastForest class, so saving and loading is as fast as it can be.
-The serialization to file is done with the `write_bin` method.
+The FastForests can be serialized to binary files.
+The binary format reflects the memory layout of the FastForest class, so saving and loading is as fast as it can be.
+The serialization to file is done with the write_bin method.
 ```C++
 fastForest.write_bin("forest.bin");
 ```
-The serialized FastForest can be read back with it's constructor, this time the one that does not take a reference to a vector for the feature names.
+The serialized FastForest can be read back with its constructor, this time the one that does not take a reference to a vector for the feature names.

 ```C++
 const auto fastForest = fastforest::load_bin("forest.bin");
 ```